hukish/pizza/README.md

 * When you choose in the size section it will pop up the price of each size.

 ##installation Requirements..
-* As long as you have a compatible browser the document will work.
+* As long as you have a compatible browser the document will work